Belongingness: Culture

 In all cultures, the need to belong is prevalent.
 Although there are individual differences in the intensity and strength of how people express and satisfy the need, it is really difficult for culture to eradicate the need to belong.
 Collectivist countries are also more likely to conform and comply with the majority group than members in individualistic societies.
 Conformity is so important in collectivist societies that nonconformity can represent deviance in Circum-Mediterranean cultures, yet represent uniqueness in Sinosphere culture.
 Even early civilizations considered both exile and death as equal punishments.
 Individuals in other countries strive to belong so much that being exiled or shunned from their society is the biggest dishonor.

 Motivation to belong varies throughout different cultures, and can affect student achievement in distinct ways.
 In studies comparing fifteen year old students from 31 countries, the differences between Eastern and Western cultures were apparent.
-It is important to note that the study is in the perspective of dividing these countries into two groups.
+The study is in the perspective of dividing these countries into two groups.
 The study argues that Asian (eastern) cultures are collectivist, while Western cultures are more individualistic.
 In Western cultures, peer influence is more predominant while in Eastern cultures, they are more heavily influenced by their families.
 In a classroom setting, children from Eastern cultures are more competitive, giving them less of a drive to belong among their peers.
 These children have a great sense of motivation to excel and to do better than those around them which makes their needs for belongingness in a school setting less favorable.
 While in Western cultures, being so highly impacted by their peers, it gives them less of a drive to be competitive towards them.